 Course Options Program

 This program was created by the Wisconsin State Legislature and implemented by the WI Department of Public Instruction for fall 2014 as available to qualified high school students (juniors and seniors only at UW-Madison) to enroll in a public institution, including UW-Madison.
 Consult with your school district regarding family obligation for tuition and fees.
-Applicants must meet the seperate and distinct admissions criteria for the institution.
+Applicants must meet the separate and distinct admissions criteria for the institution.
 For UW-Madison, the requirements of University Special student admissions by ACSSS as listed above and the Course selection guidelines must be met.
 Note that the deadline for submitting an admissions application and materials to UW-Madison is six weeks before the semester begins.
 Follow the steps below well in advance of that deadline.
 Other UW-Madison policies affecting process steps of the Course Options Program are (1) the student is the active agent in all communication, procedures, and decisions and (2) the enrollment schedule for all UW-Madison students requires that the special status high school student will enroll as the semester begins and class space is confirmed.

 To be considered for participation in the Course Options Program: